 To protect you from Coronavirus, we are now offering a quick easy REMOTE intake process.
 Get our team of attorneys working on your case immediately without risk.
 HIDE

 Construction can be a dangerous career.
-When construction workers build and maintain homes, offices, government buildings, bridges, roads, and utility systems – all necessary for our society to run efficiently – they are also putting their own safety on the line.
-The great heights, dangerous chemicals and power tools, and heavy parts and equipment that are part of the construction business could create hazardous working conditions, especially if the construction site isn’t managed with caution.
+When construction workers build and maintain homes, offices, government buildings, bridges, roads, and utility systems, all necessary for our society to run efficiently, they are also putting their safety on the line.
+The great heights, dangerous chemicals, power tools, and heavy parts and construction equipment that are part of the business could create hazardous working conditions, especially if the construction site isn’t managed with caution.

-If you’ve been injured in a construction accident‚ contact our New Jersey construction accident lawyers at (856) 778-5500.
-We’ll fight to get you the compensation you deserve.
+If you’ve been injured in a construction accident, contact our New Jersey construction accident lawyers at (856) 778-5500.
+Our law firm will fight to get you the compensation you deserve.
 Our highly experienced New Jersey personal injury lawyers provide the expertise needed to receive the maximum compensation for your construction injuries.
 Let our construction accident attorneys focus on compiling the facts of the case, while you focus on your health.

 The statistics are alarming.
-Every year, several hundred construction workers lose their lives, and many more suffer nonfatal injuries.
+Every year, several hundred construction employees lose their lives, and many more suffer nonfatal injuries.
 In 2013, for example, 828 construction workers died from injuries they sustained on the work site, the Occupational Safety & Health Administration (OSHA) reported.
-Another 197,800 construction workers survived their injuries – some of them severe – according to the United States Bureau of Labor Statistics (BLS).
+Another 197,800 construction workers survived their injuries, some of them severe, according to the United States Bureau of Labor Statistics (BLS).

 OSHA identifies the “Fatal Four,” or the most common causes of construction worker deaths: